APIYOJENNIFER/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. Print the last digit of the number stored in the variable
 2. Print the alphabet in lowercase
 3. Print the alphabet in lowercase, and then in uppercase, followed by a new line
+4. Print all letters except q and e